-- Via the Internet by visiting www.proxyvote.com; - By telephone by dialing toll-free 1-800-690-6903; - By mailing your proxy card.
+- Via the Internet by visiting www.proxyvote.com; - By telephone by dialing toll-free 1-800-690-6903; or - By mailing your proxy card.
 Please refer to the specific instructions set forth on the Notice or printed proxy materials.
-For security reasons, our electronic voting system has been designed to authenticate your identity as a shareholder; or - By voting in person at Simon Property Group Headquarters, 225 W. Washington Street, Indianapolis, Indiana 46204 on May 12, 2020 at 8:30 a.m.
-EDT.
+For security reasons, our electronic voting system has been designed to authenticate your identity as a shareholder.